stephencmorton/marathon-training-schedule/README.md

 fit your upcoming race dates.

 The program also provides you a good indication of your training paces based on your goal race pace.

+### TODO
+- Fix up date routines and variables.
+- Remove _m variables or at least rename them _d as they're dates not moments.
+- Allow modular drop-in of races
+- Allow arbitrary race dates.
+- Remove crazy race schedule code with filename to variable to filename

+- Ask AI about improvements